mossk92/CrowdMentor/README.md

 ###### Known Bugs
     ● Project Pages:
-        Issue1: Little information - want to include more details
-        Issue2: Very generic with minimal styling - want to improve the CSS
-        Issue3: Delete function is not working -
+        Issue1: Delete function is not working -
     ● About Page:
         Issue1: high level information only - want to add mroe to intice users to the app
         Issue2: Very generic with minimal styling - want to improve the CSS